Billy the Axeman: Colorado Springs

 House of the Burnham family with a crowd of onlookers on the day after the murders were discovered.

 The first two family murders of the main series happened both during the night from September 17 to 18, 1911, in Colorado Springs, Colorado.
 The victims were the Burnham family, consisting of May Alice Burnham, 35, and her two children Nellie, 7, and John, 2, as well as the Wayne family, consisting of Henry F. Wayne, 24, his wife Blanche Wayne, 22, and their eighteen-month-old daughter Lula.
-Both families had come to Colorado Springs to visit the local Sanatorium run by the Modern Woodmen of America.
+Both families had come to Colorado Springs to visit the local Modern Woodmen Sanatorium run by the Modern Woodmen of America.
 While the men were typically staying at the sanatorium, their families lived some distance away in cottage-style houses.

 The murders were only discovered on the morning of September 20.
 In both cases, all the victims had their skulls smashed in with the blunt side of an axe and their faces were covered with bed sheets.
 The murder weapon itself was taken from one of the houses and left at the crime scene.
 Both houses had their windows covered and they had been jammed shut by the murderer before leaving.
 The killer had stayed at the crime scenes, washed his hands and cleaned the murder weapon of fingerprints.
 Both houses were right next to each other and only a few houses away from the railway line.

 A robbery could be ruled out as a motive, as nothing valuable had been taken from either house.
 A personal motive could not be established either, as neither family had any known enemies in the town, where they had come to visit the local sanatorium only a few weeks earlier.
-Initial suspicion fell on Mr. Burham, the only surviving member of the Burnham family.
+Initial suspicion fell on Mr. Burnham, the only surviving member of the Burnham family.
 However, it was quickly established that he had spent the night in the sanatorium and could not have committed the crimes as he was seriously ill with tuberculosis.